Catarina-Sousa/PIC1_champalimaud_project/README.md

 finalcode.ipynb : main code of the project.

-videoteste3.avi : example of tracked video using check_coor_and_nan.ipynb.
+videoteste3.avi : example of a tracked video using check_coor_and_nan.ipynb.